Saltshaker282/saltshaker282.github.io/README.md

 -issue still unresolved on pages 1-2 (about me, portfolio) -issue seems to be a massive white space added - maybe due to the very manual nature of most of my objects -Tired.

+10/26/19 6:00pm
+-final push, unable to troubleshoot issues at current state